ResByte/tf-gan-template/README.md

-# tf-gan-template
+# TF GAN template

-A generic template to write various Generative Adversarial Nets using Tensorflow > 1.0
+This is a generic template to write various Generative Adversarial Nets using Tensorflow(v1.0 onwards)